-In this section, we briefly outline a modeling technique based on statistical inference to build the NCSTAR model.
-For more details, see [19] and [20].
-This amounts to proceeding from a linear model to the smallest NCSTAR model and gradually toward larger ones through a sequence of Lagrange multiplier (LM) tests.
+In this section, we briefly outline a modelling technique based on statistical inference to build the NC-STAR model.
+For more details, see Medeiros and Veiga (2000a) and Medeiros and Veiga (to appear).
+This amounts to proceeding from a linear model to the smallest NCSTAR model and gradually towards larger ones through a sequence of Lagrange Multiplier (LM) tests.
 Finally, after the model has been estimated, it is evaluated by some misspecification tests.
-For similar ideas, see [33], [28], and [7].
-The modeling cycle can be summarized as follows:
+For similar ideas, see Tsay (1989), Teräsvirta (1994), and Eitrheim and Teräsvirta (1996).
+The modelling cycle can be summarized as follows:

+1. Specification

-- 1. Specification - a) Select the variables of the model. - b) Test linearity. - c) If linearity is rejected, determine the number of hidden units. - 2) Parameter estimation of the specified model. - 3) Model evaluation based on misspecification testing. - a) Test for parameter constancy. - b) Test for serial independence of the error term. - c) Test for homoscedasticity of the error term . - These three stages are briefly described below.
+(a) Select the variables of the model.

+- (b) Test linearity. - (c) If linearity is rejected, determine the number of hidden units. - 2.
+Parameter estimation of the specified model. - 3.
+Model evaluation based on misspecification testing. - (a) Test for parameter constancy. - (b) Test for serial independence of the error term. - (c) Test for homoscedasticity of the error term .

+These three stages are briefly described below.